-- Switch off the mains power switch and disconnect the power cord from the socket. - Remove the plug (see figure, item 1) from the opening at the side panel, e.g. with a screwdriver.
+- Switch off the mains power switch and disconnect the power cord from the socket. - Remove the plug (see figure, item 1) from the opening on the left side of the control panel, e.g. with a screwdriver.

-Fig. 32: Position of the opening for the emergency lid release
+Fig. 38: Position of the opening for the emergency lid release